 This apple bread recipe serves 8 and they are thick slices.
 You could get 10 pieces out of the recipe, by cutting the slices thinner.
 You can also double or triple this recipe by adjusting the serving size on the recipe card.
 Just click on the serving size (it's highlighted in blue) and select the number of servings you’d like.
 You'll need extra loaf pans. *You can freeze the extra loaves (see storage, above).

-If you are looking for a moist and delicious sweet quick bread recipe, you'll love this Apple Walnut Bread with Brown Butter Glaze!
+If you are looking for a moist and delicious sweet quick bread recipe, you'll love this Apple Walnut Bread with Brown Butter Glaze.
+It's the perfect fall treat!

 📋 Apple Walnut Bread (with Brown Butter Glaze) Recipe